advancepro/Project_CSS503/README.md

 Code Introduction
 When you execute the script, it will save the file arbuz.csv in the current working directory.

+The data has ben converted into CSV File, in order to reach data individually

 import pandas
 import requests
 import pandas as pd